 - Drink liquids frequently.
-Increase the amount to 2 to 3 liters or quarts daily as tolerated, or try sipping liquids in small amounts throughout the day.
-Choose diluted, pulpless fruit juices, broths, oral rehydration drinks or sodas (without caffeine).
+Increase the amount to two to three liters or quarts daily as tolerated, or try sipping liquids in small amounts throughout the day.
+Choose diluted, pulpless fruit juices, broths, oral rehydration drinks, or sodas (without caffeine).
 Chicken broth (without the fat), tea with honey, and sports drinks also are good choices.
 Instead of drinking liquids with your meals, drink liquids between meals.

-- Avoid greasy, fatty, or fried foods; raw vegetables and fruits; strong spices, and whole-grain cereals and breads.
+- Avoid the following: greasy, fatty, or fried foods; raw vegetables and fruits; strong spices; and whole-grain cereals and breads.

 - Limit food or beverages with caffeine, such as chocolate, coffee, strong tea, and some sodas.

-- If you have cramping with diarrhea, avoid gas-forming foods and beverages such as beans, cabbage, beer, and carbonated beverages.
+- If you have cramping with diarrhea, avoid foods and beverages that cause gas, such as beans, cabbage, beer, and carbonated beverages.

-What can be done to relieve discomfort in the rectal area?
+What can be done to relieve discomfort in the rectal area caused by diarrhea?

 Can diarrhea harm your health?

-Notify your health care provider if you have ongoing diarrhea and are experiencing any of the following signs of dehydration:
+Tell your healthcare provider if you have persistent diarrhea and have any of the following signs of dehydration:

 - Flushed, dry skin